Theory Behind the Diffusion Models

 Why take timestamp $t$ as input?
 Because all the denoising process share the same neural network weights, the input $t$ will help train a UNet with a time step in mind.

-In PyTorch, the training loop can be calculated like this:
+At high-level, the training loop can be described like this:

 for ep in range(n_epoch):